161chihuahuas/cv/index.md

 ### Presentation Layer Architect **2012**
 #### Razorfish

-Designed a multi-tenant banking interface for Citibank's white-label credit cards that minimized code duplication and deployment redundancies.

 ### Senior Software Engineer **2010-2012**
 #### Bridgevine

-Modernized a legacy ASP codebase by refactoring key components as a set of microservices.
-Trained four new engineers and wrote hiring rubrics.

 ### Interface Engineer **2009-2010**
 #### LBi/Digitas

-Introduced Node.js into the interface team's technology stack.
-Localized the 2010 Winter Olympics website.

 ## published research